Stock market today: Asian shares follow Wall Street lower, and Japan reports September exports rose

 On the winning side was Procter & Gamble, the giant behind such brands as Charmin, Febreze and Oral-B. It rose 2.6% after reporting stronger profit than expected for the latest quarter as its revenue rose after it hiked prices.

-The earnings reporting season for the summer is still in its early days, and the broad expectation is for S&P 500 companies to say their overall earnings per share rose last quarter for the first time in a year.
+The earnings reporting season for the summer is just starting and the broad expectation is for S&P 500 companies' overall earnings per share to have climbed in the last quarter for the first time in a year.

 The sharp jump in yields followed a report by the Treasury Department showing Chinese investors sold off the most U.S. bonds and stocks in four years in August.